-By placing the individual in his or her social context, sociologists grasp that individual "personal troubles and concerns" (e.g., someone loses a job) often are "social issues and problems" (e.g., massive economic dislocation) that need thorough investigation and public dialogue (C. Wright Mills, 1959: 186).
+At the core of sociology is “The Sociological Imagination”, or the ability to see how "personal troubles and concerns" (e.g., someone loses a job or experiences bullying) often stem from "social issues and problems" (e.g., massive economic dislocation or social inequalities) that merit thorough investigation and public dialogue (C. Wright Mills, The Sociological Imagination, 1959: 186).
 Systematic research methods coupled with rigorous conceptual frameworks guide sociological investigation.

-Both scientific and humanistic in its subject matter, perspectives, methodologies, and aims, sociology is a classic, liberal-arts discipline.
-Its broad-based approach can be an important asset for students trying to understand better today’s changing, diverse social world.
+Both scientific and humanistic, sociology is a classic, liberal-arts discipline.
+Its inclusive approach enables students to understand today’s changing, diverse social world.
 Students gain significant insights into social dynamics, but most importantly, they learn more about themselves and others.
-Research and statistical skills, combined with a traditional, liberal-arts emphasis on effective speaking, writing, and critical thinking, prepare sociology students for success in graduate school or careers in social service, nonprofit, and business fields, among others.
-Sociology majors are encouraged to enroll in internships to help explore and attain their career goals.
+Research and statistical skills, combined with a traditional, liberal-arts emphasis on effective speaking, writing, and critical thinking, prepare sociology students for success in graduate school or careers in social service, nonprofit, public-sector, and business fields.
+Sociology majors are encouraged to apply their learning in internships and research experiences to discover exciting career fields.

 Admission to the Program

 Students in the sociology major pursue either a Bachelor of Arts or Bachelor of Science degree, and must complete its requirements.
 The sociology major requires students to earn 33 credits in sociology.
 All majors must complete the required courses listed below, plus at least 18 credits hours of electives.
 Electives should be chosen based on student interest and career goals, in consultation with your sociology advisor.